 Keys before Dictionary Updation: dict_keys(['B', 'A']) After dictionary is updated: dict_keys(['B', 'A', 'C'])

-Here, when the dictionary is updated, keys is also automatically updated to show the changes.
+Here, when the dictionary is updated, keys are also automatically updated to show the changes.

-Practical Application: The keys() can be used to access the elements of dictionary as we can do for list, without use of keys(), no other mechanism provides means to access dictionary keys as list by index.
+Practical Application: The keys() can be used to access the elements of the dictionary as we can do for the list, without the use of keys(), no other mechanism provides means to access dictionary keys as a list by index.
 This is demonstrated in the example below.

-Example #3: Demonstrating practical application of keys()
+Example #3: Demonstrating the practical application of keys()

 2nd key using loop : for TypeError: 'dict_keys' object does not support indexing